 Authors : Brent Huisman, Etienne Testa, David Sarrut

 Ion-range monitoring by means of prompt gammas (PG) detection is currently investigated for hadrontherapy verification.
-These PG are emitted during nuclear reactions undergone by incident ions and secondary particles and they can be detected with various systems, such as collimated and Compton cameras [1].
+These PG emitted during the irradiation can be detected with various systems, such as collimated and Compton cameras [1].
 From a general point of view, the performances of collimated cameras are mainly determined by a compromise between spatial resolution and detector efficiency.

 While collimator features have been extensively investigated in the context of nuclear imaging, no theoretical considerations have been proposed for the specific 1D collimation systems developed in the context of ion-range verification during hadrontherapy, namely Multi-Parallel Slit (MPS) [2] and Knife-Edge Slit (KES) collimators [3].